a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

             #...
 ```

-In what follows, knowing that the .eaf to be processed only contains one set of morph and gloss tiers, I will continue with the previous approach accessing the morph and gloss tier independently of each other.
+In what follows, knowing our .eaf file from Teop only contains one set of morph and gloss tiers, we will continue with the previous approach accessing the morph and gloss tier independently of each other.

 Having accessed the morph and gloss tier, we copy and add the morph tier as a new tier to the transcription by calling the `.add()` method on the transcription.
 The `.add()` method has three relevant parameters: